Yoshyn/activerecord_strategystore/README.md

 ## Use anothers method(s) than perform :

+By default a method perform that raise `NotImplementedError` is setted in each strategy.

 To define other methods that must be performed by your strategy, you need to set the default_strategy_methods configuration variable in an initializer.

 ```ruby